-- to apply competently the advanced knowledge and skills in order to become more autonomous and independent in their practice;
+1. apply competently the advanced knowledge and skills in order to promote a culture of professional excellence in nursing practice;

-- to reflect on their own practice so that they can construct, articulate and evaluate their own philosophy, self-reflection and professional ethics in healthcare practice;
+3. reflect on their own practice so that they can construct, articulate and evaluate their own philosophy, self-reflection and professional ethics in health care and nursing practice;

 Mode of Attendance

 To be eligible for admission to the curriculum leading to the degree of Master of Nursing, candidates shall:

 b. comply with the Regulations for Taught Postgraduate Curricula;

 c. be a Registered Nurse holding a Bachelor's degree in nursing from this University, or from another university, or comparable institution accepted for this purpose; and

 d. satisfy the examiners in a qualifying examination if required.

 List of Programmes

 Round 1: 12:00 noon (GMT +8), February 26, 2021